kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 #### Using the Multi-Request Feature

-**Multi-Request with Dependency: Sample Use Case**
+##### Multi-Request with Dependency - Sample Use Case

-To create a new entry out of a file in your server, you execute several different API calls:
+To create a new entry out of a file in your server, execute several different API calls:

 1.  uploadToken.add
 2.  uploadToken.upload